 You might want to begin your tour today by reading this introduction.

-And then to fully appreciate the present adventure, go to www.mapcrunch.com/ and at the bottom of the picture, click to find the view of the day for the following date:
+To fully appreciate this particular adventure, go to www.mapcrunch.com and at the bottom of the home page picture, click to find the “view of the day” for the following emboldened date.

 Open the picture in one tab, and the article below in another, perhaps a reduced size tab; then simply click back and forth to follow the discussion and manipulate the picture in proper order (Clear as mud right?).

 December 6th.
 This should be fun!
 Well, it should be.
 You will be handed a hefty bill one day for this fine tour to Macau; you had better at least have some fun!
 But where is Macau you ask.
 Good question.
 Doesn’t most of the description above sound Spanish?
 No silly, it sounds Portuguese.
 Macau was the first European settlement in the Far East.
 From the 16 th century until 1987, when it became, like Hong Kong a few clicks to the northeast, a SAR (Special Administrative Region) of China, it was under Portugal’s domain.
 Macau is on the southern coast of China about half way between Taiwan and Viet Nam.

 It’s a good thing we are here today, because China has promised to leave Macau to do what it wills…until 2049.
 This country is basically 28.2 prospering square kilometers (which is about 1/6 th the size of Washington DC) just barely off the coast of China.